 For warmer climates, you could put them into a root cellar or in a cooler and dark basement to mimic the proper dormant requirements.
 They need to go dormant to grow each year.

 Giant Hostas in Giant Containers

 Putting giant hostas in containers and having them grow works the same way as it does for small or medium-sized plants.
 The only difference is the container size and how you repot them.

 When it’s time to repot, the easiest thing you can do is lay the pot on its side when the plant is dormant.
 Slide the smaller pot into the larger one and heave them upright.

 Cut the smaller pot away from the plant, remove it, loosen your plant’s roots, and add new soil.
 Water it thoroughly.
 This can easily weight a few hundred pounds, so enlist a friend of two to help you.

 Frequently Asked Questions

-- You can sink the whole pot into the ground, huddle smaller pots together and cover them with leaves, or you can move your hostas into a sheltered garage or in a fence corner.
+You can sink the entire pot into the ground, huddle smaller pots together and cover them with leaves, or you can move your hostas into a sheltered garage or in a fence corner.

 Will hostas survive winter in pots?